 And interestingly, the FDA ruled in July 2018 that lab grown diamonds are in fact diamonds, and should be known as such, although with the modifier ‘lab grown’ or similar.

-At Ethica Diamonds, we’re very careful to refer to the IQ Diamond as a diamond alternative, because we’re proud of that.
+At Ethica Diamonds, we’re very careful to refer to our Ethica Diamond as a diamond alternative, because we’re proud of that.
 No doubt CIBJO would be less happy that we differentiate ours from theirs by using the term ‘mined diamonds’ consistently, for the stones which are extracted from the earth, at huge environmental cost, in an industry rife with human rights abuses, and ethical issues.
 We really don’t want to be seen to be standing too close to that!

 Marketing is king